 The CSR programme has partnered with government and government-aided schools in urban and rural areas, to conduct additional classroom sessions.
 Many schools have recorded 100% pass percentage in class X and XII board examinations.
 Over 90% of these scholars are first-time graduates, and most have now secured careers in top companies, including Cognizant.
 Volunteers coach visually challenged students for competitive exams.
 They also conduct regular learning sessions for children with learning disabilities.

 Through new technologies such as video-conferencing, Cognizant employees around the globe have started engaging with children in rural and remote areas to further the impact of Outreach’s educational initiatives.

 HCL Technologies is another ‘Made in India’ multinational company that has made us proud not only with its business performance on the global technology stage but also its commitment to science and sustainability.
-HCL Foundation (HCLF) was established in 2011 as the CSR arm of HCL Technologies.
-Active community engagement ensures optimal long-term gains and upward accountability.
-Child protective strategies, inclusion and gender transformative approaches remain central in all the CSR initiatives.
+As a socially responsible corporation, HCL has a long-standing commitment to contributing to the well-being of society and the environment through its corporate social responsibility (CSR) initiatives.